uliw/ESBMTK-Examples/README.md

 -   `boudreau2010.py` is the model definition
 -   `steady_state_plots.py` runs the model as a steady state problem
 -   `is92a_comparison_plots.py` runs the model with the is92a scenario.

+## Hypsography

+This directory contains a script to calculate the hypsometric data used by ESBMTK.
+The data is being retrieved [PyGMT](https://www.pygmt.org/), which needs to be installed manually via conda or pip.

+-   `hypsometry.py`